laravel/docs/packages.md

 Now, when users of your package execute Laravel's `vendor:publish` command, your views directory will be copied to the specified location.

+If you would like to overwrite existing files, use the `--force` switch:

+	php artisan vendor:publish --force

 > **Note:** You may use the `publishes` method to publish **any** type of file to any location you wish.

 <a name="translations"></a>